dvir-pashut/port-charts/README.md

 # port-charts
 this is the gitops repo<br>

-and contains of the applications helm chart
+and contains of the applications helm chart that argocd is monitoring